geneanet/customCamera/doc/en/index.md

     - **Type :** `string`
     - **Default :** `null`

-+ **imgBackgroundBase64OtherOrientation :** Overlay image when the device is on the other orientation that the start camera orientation.
++ **imgBackgroundBase64OtherOrientation :** Alternative overlay image (when the device is on the other orientation that the start camera orientation).
 Should be in base64 format.
 If it is `null`, we used `imgBackgroundBase64` and we resized the image.
     - **Type :** `string`
     - **Default :** `null`